 Diagnosing Addison’s disease can be very tricky, but a dead giveaway is muscle weakness.
 This weakness is a direct result of dehydration due to a hormone imbalance so be on the lookout for that to help confirm the diagnosis.
 However, an increase of thirst and urination is also possible — though it’s more common to see these symptoms in Cushing’s disease.

-Imagine having all the gastrointestinal issues at one: stomach pain, no appetite, weight loss, vomiting, and diarrhea.
-Doesn’t fun and that’s what can all happen at once to the poor pups that struggle with Addison’s disease.
+Imagine having all the gastrointestinal issues at one: stomach pain, no appetite, weight loss, vomiting, diarrhea.
+It isn't fun and that’s what can all happen at once to dogs with Addison’s disease.

 - Appetite loss

 - Not eating

 In all cases, it’s important to know what’s normal behavior for your dog.
 Some dogs will hide their symptoms, and Addison’s disease symptoms are already tricky enough as is to diagnose.

 How Stress Affects Addison’s Disease

 One of the biggest clinical signs of Addison's disease is stress.
 Both pet owners and their dogs produce cortisol to help regulate and quell stress, so what happens when the body can’t produce cortisol?
 It can exacerbate all the other symptoms of Addison’s.

 Even on a good day, a healthy dog is probably going to stress out or get anxious about something in some way.
 It feels like everything freaks out dogs: traveling, leaving the house, loud noises, celebrations, other dogs and people, and let’s stop there.